Jules Léotard

 Jules Léotard (/fr/; 1 August 1838 – 16 August 1870) was a French acrobatic performer and aerialist who developed the art of trapeze.
-He also created and popularized the one-piece gym wear that now bears his name and inspired the 1867 song "The Daring Young Man on the Flying Trapeze", sung by George Leybourne.
+He also created and popularized the one-piece gym wear that bears his name and inspired the 1867 song "The Daring Young Man on the Flying Trapeze", sung by George Leybourne.

 Biography

 Léotard was born in Toulouse, France, the son of a gymnastics instructor who ran a swimming pool in Toulouse.
 Léotard would practice his routines over the pool.
 He went on to study law.

 After he passed his law exams, he seemed destined to join the legal profession, but at age 18 he began to experiment with trapeze bars, ropes, and rings suspended over a swimming pool.
 He later joined the Cirque Napoléon.

 On 12 November 1859, the first flying trapeze routine was performed by Jules Léotard on three trapeze bars at the Cirque Napoleon.